Butuan (historical polity): Spanish accounts

 According to Pigafetta in 1521, Rajah Siagu's territory covered the entire territory of Butuan and Caraga while his brother, Rajah Colambu, was the ruler of Limasawa.
 To add further, in pre-Spanish times, Caraga or Calaga referred to the area from Surigao to Cantilan.
-However, Fernando Almeda (1993) claims that Butuan's control spanned all the way to Davao Oriental, but further specified that:"It must be assumed, however, that the raiaship during those days were nothing but petty kingdoms claiming over vast tracts of land, of which the ruler only has loose control, and at best, limited to pockets of coastal villages."The hinterlands and the ethnic groups within it, such as the Manobos, Mandayas and other tribes, are also excluded from Butuan's sphere of influence and were often at war with them.
+However, Fernando Almeda (1993) claims that Butuan's control spanned all the way to Davao Oriental, but further specified that:"It must be assumed, however, that the raiaship during those days were nothing but petty kingdoms claiming over vast tracts of land, of which the ruler only has loose control, and at best, limited to pockets of coastal villages."The hinterlands and the ethnic groups within them, such as the Manobos, Mandayas and other tribes, are also excluded from Butuan's sphere of influence and were often at war with it.

-According to Spanish reports from 1573, it was reported that there were several settlements in southern Surigao which owned different kinds of gold with different values.
+According to Spanish reports from 1573, it was reported that several settlements in southern Surigao owned different kinds of gold with different values.
 The settlements mentioned were Bizlin, Malubay and Linguingin.